BalajiNamala/Detecting-DDoS-attacks-using-Machine-Learning/Readme File.md

-Executing "Analyzing DDoS Attacks using Machine Learning Techniques"
+Executing "Detecting DDoS Attacks using Machine Learning Techniques"

 Step 1 - Download the dataset from "https://www.unb.ca/cic/datasets/ddos-2019.html".
 The dataset contains a list of csv files.